serrintine/StreamDoc/index.md

 For example:
 ![SSH](https://serrintine.github.io/StreamDoc/img/ssh.png "SSH")

 First get an updated list of software you can get through the package manager.
-Sudo runs a command as root (all the priviledges), and we need those privileges.
+Sudo runs a command as root (all the privileges), and we need those privileges.
 You'll need Mercurial (to get the Nginx sources) and Git (for the RTMP module sources).
 The other things in the list are software packages that Nginx needs.

 ```
 sudo apt-get update